ibm-cloud-docs/containers/storage-cos-install-addon.md

 ```
 {: codeblock}

-Make sure your secret, PVC, and pods are all in the same namespace
+Make sure that your secret, PVC, and pods are all in the same namespace
 {: note}